darianyang/ff15ipq-lig/README.md

 ### Branches
 * Use the main branch if you're deriving parameters for a new molecule
 * For an example of what that output files look like, see the monastrol branch
+    * This is currently the most up-to-date version of the files

 ### Dependencies:
 * AmberTools